InstituteforDiseaseModeling/tskit/IDMEXT.md

 genomes, lengths = idm.get_genomes(ts, samples)
 ```

 where `samples` is an iterable object (e.g. list or Numpy array) of genome IDs.
-Note that the genomes must be accessed by the following mapping: genomes[<index of ID in samples>].
+Note that the genomes must be accessed by the following mapping: genomes[\<index of ID in ordered set of sample IDs\>].
 For example:

 ```python
 samples = [13, 42]